Thomas Mallon: Career

 Henry and Clara, published in 1994, established Mallon as a writer of historical fiction from that point forward.
 The novel traces the lives of Major Henry Rathbone and Clara Harris, the young couple who accompanied Abraham Lincoln to Ford's Theatre on April 14, 1865.
 A story of star-crossed lovers intermingles with personal and political tragedies and spans the couple's first meeting in childhood to their eventual derangement.
 Mallon's writing career took a dramatic turn when John Updike praised Henry and Clara in The New Yorker, calling Mallon "one of the most interesting American novelists at work."

 Historical fiction, Mallon has declared in interviews, is the genre in which he is most interested as a writer.
 "I think the main thing that has led me to write historical fiction is that it is a relief from the self," he explains.
-American political history has been perhaps his main subject and interest; in 1994, he was the ghostwriter of former Vice President Dan Quayle's memoir, Standing Firm.
+American political history has been perhaps his main subject and interest; in 1994, he ghostwrote former Vice President Dan Quayle's memoir, Standing Firm.

 After the publication of Henry and Clara, Mallon went on to write seven more works of historical fiction, including his most recent novels, Watergate (2012), Finale (2015), and Landfall (2019).
-Watergate, a finalist for the 2013 PEN/Faulkner Award for Fiction, is a retelling of the Watergate scandal from the perspective of seven characters, some familiar to the public memory, such as Nixon's secretary Rose Mary Woods, and some brought to light from the sidelines of the scandal, such as Fred LaRue.
-Finale: A Novel of the Reagan Years, one of the New York Times 100 Notable Books of 2015, takes readers to the political gridiron of Washington in 1986; the wealthiest enclaves of southern California; and the volcanic landscape of Iceland, where President Ronald Reagan engages in two almost apocalyptic days of negotiation with Mikhail Gorbachev.
+Watergate, a finalist for the 2013 PEN/Faulkner Award for Fiction, is a retelling of the Watergate scandal from the perspective of seven characters, some familiar to the public memory, such as Richard Nixon's secretary Rose Mary Woods, and some brought to light from the sidelines of the scandal, such as Fred LaRue.
+Finale: A Novel of the Reagan Years, one of The New York Times 100 Notable Books of 2015, takes readers to the political gridiron of Washington in 1986; the wealthiest enclaves of southern California; and the volcanic landscape of Iceland, where President Ronald Reagan engages in two almost apocalyptic days of negotiation with Mikhail Gorbachev.
 Readers of Finale find themselves in the shoes of many characters both central and peripheral to the Reagan presidency – from Nancy Reagan to Richard Nixon to actress Bette Davis.

-Landfall, Mallon's 2019 novel, takes place during the George W. Bush years against a backdrop of political catastrophe: the Iraq insurgency and Hurricane Katrina, in particular.
-At the center of the narrative, though, is a love affair between two West Texans, Ross Weatherall and Allison O'Connor, whose destinies have been intertwined with Bush's for decades.
+Published in 2019, Landfall takes place during the George W. Bush years against a backdrop of political catastrophe, including the Iraqi insurgency and Hurricane Katrina.
+At the center of the narrative is a love affair between two West Texans, Ross Weatherall and Allison O'Connor, whose destinies have been intertwined with Bush's for decades.

 In June 2025, Knopf published Mallon's The Very Heart of It: New York Diaries, 1983-1994, a selection of his journal entries from that time.
-Described as a gay coming of age chronicle set in New York City during the early days of the AIDS epidemic, this work also traces Mallon's career at Vassar and GQ, as well as highlights many of the famous personages with whom he crossed paths during those eleven years.
+Described as a gay coming of age chronicle set in New York City during the early days of the AIDS epidemic, this work also traces Mallon's career at Vassar College and GQ, as well as highlights many of the famous people with whom he crossed paths during those eleven years.